 Jason is Assistant Minister at St Mark’s.
 He is married to Sylvia, and the proud father of Martyn and Sarah.
 Although a Manchester United and Fifa tragic, he has been saved by Jesus, and seeks to proclaim Christ and the hope that is found in him.

-Tom is a Student Minister at St Mark’s.
-He is married to Desiree, and they have a son, Theo.
-During the week Tom studies at Moore Theological College but he ministers at Malabar on Sunday and leads a mid-week Growth Group.
+Sarah is a Student Minister at St Mark’s.
+During the week Sarah studies at Moore Theological College but she ministers at Malabar on Sunday and leads a mid-week Growth Group.